AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 ## Features:
 1- MVC Design Pattern.

-2- Advanced use of the Apache configuration .htaccess file for routing control and URL redirection (using the RewriteEngine).
+2- Advanced use of the .htaccess "per-directory" Apache configuration file for routing control and URL redirection (using the RewriteEngine).

 3- Token-based Authentication using a short-lived "Access Token" (20 minutes) and a longer-term "Refresh Token" (2 weeks).